metomi/rose/sphinx/tutorial/rose/index.rst

 Rose Tutorial
 =============

-Rose is a system for creating, editing and running rose configurations.
+Rose is a system for creating, editing and running Rose configurations.

 Rose also contains other optional tools for:

 * Version control.
 * Suite discovery and management.
-* Validating and tranforming rose configurations.
+* Validating and tranforming Rose configurations.
 * Tools for interfacing with cylc.